thunder-engine/thunder/CONTRIBUTING.md

 ## Reporting an Issue

-To report an issue please fill fields in this [template](https://github.com/eprikazchikov/thunder/issues/new)
+To report an issue please fill all fields in this [template](https://github.com/eprikazchikov/thunder/issues/new)

 ## Requesting a Feature